 - If your documents are in another language, you must arrange for the documents to be translated by an official translator.

-- All documents should be uploaded in PDF-format.
+- All documents should be uploaded in PDF-format (max.
+20MB per file).

 The documents are:

-- A valid passport (which needs to be valid for at least 6 months after the start of the semester)
+- A valid passport (which needs to be signed and valid for at least 6 months after the start of the semester)

 - Proof of financial means:

-- Funds to finance your stay in the Netherlands - this amount does not include you tuition fee
+- Funds to finance your stay in the Netherlands - this amount does not include your tuition fee

 - Funds to finance your tuition fee - not applicable to exchange students